GenEpiO/iso2017/README.md

 * **minCardinality**: The minimum number of the child type of field or component allowed to exist under parent.
 * **maxCardinality**: The maximum number of the child type of field or component allowed to exist under parent.
 For example, enables one to specify up to 3 phone numbers.

-The **form** Json (and Yaml) format is a hierarchic data structure whose elements represent form sections and fields, in order.
+The **iso_form.json** (and Yaml) format is a hierarchic data structure whose elements represent form sections and fields, in order.
 Hierarchic categorical picklists are represented as ordered dictionaries within dictionaries, recursively.
-This format also includes synonyms.
+This format also includes synonyms for terms.

 * **iso_form.json**
 * **iso_form.yaml**

-The **raw** Json (and Yaml) format is in the relatively flat format that is used to drive the "GEEM" form renderer referenced above.
+The **iso_raw.json** (and Yaml) format is in the relatively flat format that is used to drive the "GEEM" form renderer referenced above.
 Each ontology term, including units, gets a single top-level entry, so this format has the smallest file size.
 The hierarchy of elements in the specification are constructed from a given term id (in this case GENEPIO:0002083) by looking at that term's components and choices (in case of categorical variable fields).

 * **iso_raw.json**
 * **iso_raw.yaml**

-Lastly, the **genepio_merged.owl** file is the GenEpiO ontology file that was used to generate the ISO specifications.
+Lastly, the **genepio_merged.owl** file is the GenEpiO ontology file that was used to generate the ISO specification formats above.
 This file however contains many other ontology terms besides those included in the specification.